 Write about topics your sponsored child can relate to.

-Remember, our cultural is not the norm for every country.
+Remember, our culture is not the norm for every country.
 What may seem okay to talk about with our friends and family may be different to a child in another country.
 There are ways to talk to your sponsored child that can be relatable to them.
 Here are some ideas:

 - Talk about your family.
 Share who is part of your family and what you enjoy doing together.
 Share funny stories about the family pet or favorite memories.
 Be sure to include photos!
 This will create a personal bond and will allow them to put a face to your name.